 This one, this very one right here stands out like a bad apple in the midst of many.

 A lot of businesses are guilty of buying followers.
-Perhaps, there’s a high chance 10 out of 100 people who read this post have one time or the other purchased followers.
+Perhaps, there’s a high chance 10 out of 100 people who read this post have one time or another purchased followers.

 Especially for Instagram, you know yourselves.
 With the hopes that you were buying “real followers” that would engage with your content and possibly buy from you.